JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 true
 ```

 Suppose that, after some modifications of `multilayergraph`, you would like to inspect a particular slice (or subgraph) of it (i.e. a `Layer` or an `Interlayer`).
-You may get both layers and interlayers as properties of the multilayer graph itself.
+You may use both layers and interlayers names as properties of the multilayer graph itself.

 ```julia
 # Get a layer by name